What is our relationship with "God" (and other language of reverence)?

 - Gaia.

 - And for some, including our Unitarian Christian cousins in Transylvania, there is a personal relationship with the more typical Judeo-Christian God.
-But their God is all loving.
+Yet their God is all loving - again different than the judgmental God symbol used to harm so many of us.

-"God" just happens to be shorthand for a whole bunch of folks, including folks in our congregation, for all those intersecting concepts.
+"God" just happens to be shorthand for a whole bunch of folks, including folks in our congregation, for all these complex intersecting concepts.
 All of which remind us we're part of something grand and awesome and wonderful; and yes, sometimes awe-full.
-God by any name, is a sign post which reminds us to be humble in the face of how immensely huge and complex life and the universe are.
-As Dr. Neil Degrasse Tyson says, "the universe is under no obligation to make sense to you."
+God, by any name, is a sign post which reminds us to be humble in the face of how immensely huge and complex life and the universe are.
+A symbol that attempts to point us toward something otherwise inexplicable.
+As Dr. Neil deGrasse Tyson says, "the universe is under no obligation to make sense to you."
+And yet, since reason is indeed an important part of our heritage, we have the freedom - and perhaps even responsibility - to explore God with curiosity and wonder as we have experienced them/it/her/him.
+And make meaning of it all.

-Yet, as Unitarian Universalists, we affirm that we are an integral part of the whole and holy interdependent web of all existence - as amazing and terrible as it sometimes may be.
+As Unitarian Universalists, we affirm that we are an integral part of the whole and holy interdependent web of all existence - as amazing and terrible as it sometimes may be.
+Because of that interdependence, everything we do as individuals impacts the whole.
 We may have little control over the ongoing motion of the Universe, AND we have a creative role to play.
 We have agency.
 Because it is all Divine - we are Divine.

 All of who you are is Divine.